Water, Air and Soil

 In addition to these direct benefits, the Dakota Prairie Grasslands provide habitat for various wildlife, contributing to the region's overall health and biodiversity.
 The USDA Forest Service - Dakota Prairie Grasslands supervises the natural resources of the grasslands by guiding land use and management within the region, aiming to balance competing needs and interests, including grazing, recreation, wildlife habitat, land conservation, and other resource uses.

-The Natural Resources page contains the Land & Resource Management Plan for Dakota Prairie Grasslands Northern Region, and the Monitoring Program details the processes to accomplish these goals.
-An overview of projects to accomplish these grassland goals is available on the Projects page.
-Additionally, refer to our Plants and Animals page to begin an exploration of the flora and fauna throughout the prairie grassland ecosystems.
+The Natural Resources page contains the Land & Resource Management Plan for the Dakota Prairie Grasslands Northern Region, and the Monitoring Program outlines the processes to achieve these goals.
+An overview of projects aimed at accomplishing these grassland goals is available on the Projects page.
+Additionally, refer to our Animals and Plants page to begin exploring the flora and fauna of prairie grassland ecosystems.